regresado/utils/README.md

 Some neat little utilities relied upon by Regreso clients.
 Right now, these can be used to:

 - Get metadata info about websites (for prefilling destination details automatically)
-- AI-generate a list of practically-usable, relevant tags to describe a location based on metadata.
+- AI-generate a list of practically-usable, relevant tags to describe a location based on metadata (supports provided, self-hostable AI instance URL)

 ## ☑️ TODOs